 "A deadly Freeze Ray threatens Star Command.
 Jason and Samantha land on a remote planetoid and discover Dragos is behind the evil threat."

 On this day in 1984 (in the U.S.), Airwolf aired "Sweet Britches."
-This served as the first episode of the popular program's second season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the first episode of the popular program's second season, and here's the plot summary as provided by IMDB.com:

 "String and Dom investigate a small town where a friend of theirs has disappeared.
 What they discover there is a little fiefdom controlled by an unfriendly sheriff named Bogan who doesn't like outsiders in his domain.
 When String starts poking around for his friend, Bogan arrests him and sets him loose on an 80,000 acre wildlife enclosure just outside the town.
 There, he becomes the game in a little hunt that just may cost him his life.
 As if that isn't enough, an attractive highway patrol deputy has also run afoul of the Sheriff and String and Dom must intervene before she becomes fodder for the sheriff's goons."